 This is where the question gets a little more hairy.
 Humans are animals as any third grader can likely tell you.
 However, having been taught to think everyone is equal and special, many people think that we have evolved beyond certain programmed behaviors.
 Certainly, many people don’t think human men can be considered alpha or beta in the true sense.

-To think that humans completely lost this distinction in our communities is quite a stretch.
+However, to think that humans completely lost this distinction in our communities is quite a stretch, even if we are more evolved and civilized.

 Human Alpha Males